aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/lab-with-nat.md

 ## Test remote access

-Before running an ansible script with eAPI, you can manually test end to end connectivity using either cURL or your own browser:
+Before running an Ansible script with eAPI, you can manually test end-to-end connectivity using either cURL or your browser:

 ```text
 $ curl -k -D - https://< NAT GATEWAY IP >:8001